Project Supervisor

 • Prepare sites and plan project-related tasks for arrival of crews

-• Promote and adhere to all work safety standards
+• Adhere to and promote work safety standards

-• Supervise and instruct unskilled and semiskilled volunteers and students
+• Work with, provide on-the-job training for, and coordinate tasks for unskilled and semiskilled volunteers and students

-• Supervise up to 3 paid crew members (typically 1 Crew Leader)
+• Supervise up to 3 paid crew (most typically 1)

-• Supervise volunteer crews of up to 18 people (typically 6-8)
+• Supervise crews of up to 18 volunteers (most typically 6-8)

-• Deliver timesheets, reports, and photographs in timely manner to the home office
+• Deliver timesheets, volunteer reports, and project photographs in timely manner to home office

-• Oversee cleanup to a “leave no trace” standard (other than the preservation work!)
+• Complete projects and oversee cleanup to a “leave no trace” standard (other than the preservation work just completed!)

 Required Qualifications

-• A journeyman’s knowledge of historic building techniques, hand tools, and the historic building trades gained through a minimum of 5 years of experience in the historic preservation field
+• Have a minimum of 5 years of experience in the historic preservation field supervising projects and demonstrating leadership experience instructing crews;

-• A working knowledge of, and practical experience with, The Secretary of the Interior’s Standards for Treatment of Historic Properties
+• Have a working knowledge of, and practical experience with, The Secretary of the Interior’s Standards for Treatment of Historic Properties

-• Strong communication, management, and conflict resolution skills
+• Possess strong communication, management and conflict resolution skills

-• Possession of a valid driver’s license and a good driving record
+• Possess a valid driver’s license and a good driving record

-Compensation for this seasonal position starts at $259/day and is commensurate with experience.
-In addition, travel costs to and from project sites is covered by HistoriCorps.
-We hire multiple Project Supervisors of all backgrounds every season.
-Please send a resume, letter of interest (maximum 400 words), and list three references to Jason Whitehead at jwhitehead@historicorps.org.
-You are welcome to request an informational interview as well.
+Pay for this position starts at $350/day and is commensurate with experience.
+Open until filled.
+Please send resume, letter of interest (maximum 400 words), and list three references to Jason Whitehead at jwhitehead@historicorps.org.